YunxuanRango/SI-507-Final-Project/README.md

 ## Analysis of Restaurant Reviews and Social Media Trends with Enhanced Retrieval

 ### 1. Introduction
-This project aims to develop a dining recommendation system by combining trending topics and keywords from online social media and restaurant review platforms.
-The objective is to offer users more accurate and up-to-date dining recommendations based on real-time data.
+This project develops a dining recommendation system by combining trending topics and keywords from online social media and restaurant review platforms, aiming to offer users more accurate and up-to-date dining recommendations based on real-time data.

-### 2. How to run this project?
+### 2. How to Run This Project
-**Enter this in your terminal: python app.py**
+**Command to run in the terminal:** `python app.py`

 #### Required Python Packages

 1. **networkx**: For creating and manipulating complex networks.
-2. **plotly**: Graphing library for making interactive, publication-quality graphs online.
+2. **plotly**: A graphing library for making interactive, publication-quality graphs online.
 3. **praw**: Python Reddit API Wrapper, for interacting with Reddit's API.
 4. **requests**: For sending HTTP requests.
 5. **requests_cache**: Provides a transparent cache for `requests`.